mooreryan/rCRUXMini/README.md

 ### Assertion Errors

 Keep in mind that pretty much all functions may throw a `checkmateError` which signals that an assertion has failed.
 Ideally these should never be caught, so if you want to be super thorough, you could include a clause specifically for that error in you `try_fetch`/`tryCatch` calls, and rethrow those specific conditions.
 The reason is because `checkmateError` itself is a sublcass of `error`, which regretably means that catching the `error` condition will also catch assertion errors, and this is almost certainly _not_ what you inteded to do.

+---

+We need to manually exclude non-R files because lintr in Zed will try to lint non-R files.